dpplweb/dppl-content/_posts/courtney/0418-01-01-early-literacy.md

 **Activities**
 At the library, we host story and music programs for our youngest customers because we want to help them practice their skills, but also to help show parents how to exhibit, play, or perform so that their child can learn these skills at home.
 We also have interactive play activities on the 2nd floor where you and your child can have fun and they can learn something as well.

-**Articles**
+**Articles and Information**
-If you are interested in why we do what we do or the science behind early literacy skills, check out these articles:
+If you are interested in why we do what we do, the science behind early literacy skills, or tips for helping your child, check out these articles:

 - Helping Preschool Children Become Readers: tips for parents (PDF of article)
-- item
+- Some ABCs for Raising a Reader (PDF of article)
 - item

 **Every Child Ready to Read**